Installing Drupal on a hosting account

 This is the Drupal directory we'll be uploading to your hosting account.
 There is now no use for the 'drupal-x.xx.zip' file, so feel free to delete it.

 Using the file browser on the left-hand side of the FileZilla FTP client, locate the 'drupal-x.xx' folder you have been working from.
 When you find it, double-click on the folder to change into it.
 Use the key combination Ctrl + a (or CMD + a on a Mac) to select all of the files in the folder.
 Right-click on the selected files and choose upload.
+You will likely also have one of more files with name starting with a dot (.) which may be hidden.
 Wait while the files are uploaded to the server.

 Installing Drupal - Part 2